 Endometriosis requires and multi-modality approach to get rid of it and prevent its return.
 If you don’t take this approach, then it will nearly always come back.
 Yes, you need to surgery, but, you still also need to prevent and treat the actual cause of the disease in the first place.
 This will then treat the microscopic implants from ever coming to life and causing more misery for everyone concerned.

-Having just had a loved one riddled with endometriosis, I am going to do everything possible I can to help prevent the return of this horrible disease for this most cherished and loved individual.
-A multimodality approach will be used and I know that eventually I will take control and vanquish this terrible foe into oblivion where it belongs, like I have done for so many other people in my years of practice.
+Having just had a loved one riddled with endometriosis, I am going to do everything possible I can to help prevent the return of symptoms of this horrible disease for this most cherished and loved individual.
+A multimodality approach will be used and I know that eventually I will take control and assist in vanquishing the symptoms of this disease into oblivion where they belong, like I have done for so many other people in my years of practice.
 But, with any disease it also requires compliance of the patient too.
+There is no cure for endometriosis, but with proper assistance and the right treatments and health management, women can become asymptomatic (no symptoms) and live a normal life away from the symptoms of this horrible disease.

 What are you doing to control your endometriosis?

-Do you want to just mask it, or fix it for good?
+Do you want to just mask it, or get proper help in managing it?

-If so, you need to implement a multimodality approach that I mentioned above and help boot endometriosis out of your life forever.
+If so, you need to implement a multimodality approach that I mentioned above and help with having a normal life, symptoms free, while suffering endometriosis

 Just remember, rust never sleeps and neither does endometriosis.